My Favorite Creative Tools

 - Paper – I usually use cold press paper.
 I like Canson XL Watercolor Paper.
 This paper is affordable but isn’t as heavy as other paper and doesn’t contain cotton.
 This means the paper can buckle and the watercolor paint sits on top rather than getting absorbed by the paper.
 I like it because I mostly scan my watercolors.
 Recently I’ve been experimenting with heavier cotton papers and like the following – Fluid (the Fluid I’ve linked is a 6″ x 6″ block so fun for some mini seascapes or illustrations) and Winsor & Newton Professional (I’ve linked a 9″ x 12″ block and I like how bright white it is).

-- Brushes – I mostly use the Velvetouch by Princeton and this is a good starter set.
+- Brushes – The brushes I use are my own brushes.
+This is the set and it’s good value for 5 brushes.
+Before developing my own set I was mostly using the Velvetouch by Princeton.
 The Princeton Velvetouch are synthetic and have a nice point and snapback when you’re painting.
 When I paint I mostly use a round 2, round 4, and round 6, but I also have bigger and smaller brushes depending on what I’m painting.
 These brushes are great and affordable.
 They’re great if your just starting out or even an intermediate painter.
 I recently started using the da Vinci Watercolor Series 11 Maestro Paint Brush, Fuller English Round Kolinsky Red Sable, Size 3 and the size 4.
 These brushes are sable and will hold a lot of paint.
 They also have a nice point but you can use the belly of the brush to paint, too.
 They are more expensive than the the Velvetouch ranging in price between $28 – $34 per brush.

 - Watercolor Paints – as you paint you’ll find brands you like the best.
 My favorite paints are Daniel Smith and I like using tubes of paints rather than pans.
 Over the years I’ve collected many tubes, but this is a good starter set and you can mix your own green or get a tube of sap green.
 When I share tutorials I always try to link the paints I use.